bb-Ricardo/icinga-slack-bot/README.md

 * add icinga status command
 * implement a way to exclude handled problems in default status query
 * add limit of max returned results
+* add filter option to config file to limit results to single hosts or host groups

 ## Requirements
 * python >= 3.6